ethereum/EIPs/eip-X.md

 ## Abstract
 This proposal extends ERC721 token to idenfing owners in any network using a web server,not only in Ethereum Network.
 Adding a public key to tokens and introducing an order relation enable ERC721 tokens to have practical ID abilities.
 Achieved ID abilities are below.
-0 External server can authorize token holder or do Access Control without using Ethereum private key.
+0 External servers can authorize token holders or do Access-Control without using an Ethereum private key.
-1 owner can change account's password or registration at any moment 2 owner can send this NFT to transfer his/her authority without security problems.
+1 Owners can change account's password or registration at any moment with one transaction.
+2 Owners can send this NFT to transfer his/her authority without security problems.

 ## Motivation
 Logging in cloud systems by Ethereum address can be done in principle.In addition,policy services or ACL(Access Control List) systems also can be enforced by Ethereum and its clients programs.